 I used to Inscribe the Word in different journals; whatever I had lying around the house.
 If that is your method, that is totally fine.
 But I wanted something a little more organized.
 I wanted a method that I could go back to year after year to see what God was teaching me through these studies.

-I decided to Inscribe the Word in a planner.
-I use the ERIN CONDEN HARDBOUND PLANNER each day to write the word.
+I Inscribe the Word in the Inscribe the Word 365-Day Journal.
 I pick a color scheme for the week, and each day I can write the verse for that day.
 It is incredible to look back at the months and see the Scriptures popping right off the page.

 A planner is a great way to keep your Scriptures and prayers in one place.
 The one I use is an eighteen-month planner, but any planner would do just fine.

 I use three Bibles during my study time.
 Most often, I use the SHE READS TRUTH Bible in the CSB Version.
 It is a beautiful Bible with great reading plans and resources throughout.
 My ONLY complaint is that the pages are REALLY thin.
 However, there is plenty of room for notes and journaling in the margins and beautiful artwork throughout the pages.

 I also use the NKJV Life Application Bible.
 This Bible has been my go-to since I was a teenager.
 I use it almost every day for more in-depth reading, historical information, and book synopsis.

 Also on my desk is the ESV Illuminated Bible.
 Steven bought me this Bible for Christmas, and it is so beautiful, I tend to not write in it often.
 It is a gorgeous Bible with plenty of room in the margins for notes.
 The illustrations and graphics are breathtaking.
 Plus, the English Standard Version is a tremendous word-for-word version of the Bible.